About VA Loans – A Full Glossary

 The percentage of interest you agreed to pay in your mortgage loan terms.

-With an adjustable rate mortgages, this is the set amount of how much your interest rate can increase at each adjustable period of time.
+With an adjustable-rate mortgage, this is the set amount of how much your interest rate can increase at each adjustable period of time.
 For instance, if your loan agreement states that your interest rate cannot increase more than .5% in any 6-month period of time, this is your mortgage margin.

 The legal paperwork of a mortgage loan that specifies the terms of the loan, including the monthly mortgage payment amount, the interest rate, the amount of the loan, and the length of time the term of the loan is for.
 Mortgagor: A term used in mortgage loan paperwork that refers to the borrower.